MIT IDEAS Social Innovation Challenge

 As the Institute is still closely monitoring travel due to the COVID-19 pandemic, proposals where some can be completed locally, remotely, or with on-the-ground teammates are highly encouraged.

 Participation: All MIT and non-MIT participants may only join ONE team per academic year.
-Your team must be available to attend all required events—reviewer feedback session, the spring finalist seminar series, the Innovation Showcase & Awards Ceremony, and, if applicable, any other necessary programming.
+Your team must be available to attend all required events—reviewer feedback session, the spring finalist seminar series, the showcase & awards ceremony, and, if applicable, any other necessary programming.

 Repeat applicant: We welcome back all past applicants even those who were among our finalists cohort in past years.
 Past applicants may submit the same idea or a new project.